 In case of Coleus, remember that it is an annual, which is why it is better to take the cuttings before the beginning of frost.

-Grow them inside over the winter period and plant in the garden in early spring.
-New cuttings usually fill the pots with their roots very quickly.
+Grow them inside over the winter and plant in the garden in early spring.
+New cuttings usually fill plant pots with roots very quickly.

-There are no special requirements for transplanting Coleus plants, just take them out of the pots and plant in the soil.
+There are no special requirements for transplanting Coleus plants, just take them out of the pot and plant in the soil.